horagong/DRLND-P1-Navigation/Report.md

 # Navigation Project

-The goal of a agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+The goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 ## Learning Algorithm